EvotecIT/PSWriteColor/Docs/Write-Color.md

 ```

 ### -Underline
-Switch to underline the text when using ANSI terminal support.
+Switch to underline the while line when using ANSI terminal support.
 Default is False.

 ```yaml